feyris-tan/jlha/README.md

 - The project got transformed from an Eclipse Project to a Maven project - which makes it a lot easier to use in modern project.
 - The binary is now built using Java 11.
 The original japanese README mentioned JDK 1.1
 - The code is well documented, but in Shift-JIS Text Encoding.
 While this is fine, I converted it to UTF-8 because most IDEs should deal better with this.
+- Some methods depreacted in Java 11 were called.
+This have been replaced with equivalent method calls.